gnosischain/discourse-gnosischain-theme/README.md

 ### Dark mode

-Operating systems and browsers might be enforcing the dark mode automatically.
+Operating systems and browsers might enforce the dark mode automatically.

 In order for Discourse to pick up a color palette of your choice for the dark mode, go to `settings > Basic Setup > default dark mode color scheme ID` and choose the right value.